shanmo/ros2_tvm/README.md

 ## performance

 - for cpu version `tigerlake`
-   - object detection takes about `478.95ms ns` per image, which is `2.06 Hz`
+   - object detection takes about `478.95 ms` per image, which is `2.06 Hz`
-   - segmentation takes about `356.32ms ns` per image, which is `2.81 Hz`
+   - segmentation takes about `356.32 ms` per image, which is `2.81 Hz`

 ## demo